aki-vault/aki-vault/README.md

 sudo systemctl start yopass.service
 ```

 Remember, you should have memcached or redis service to run yopass.
-Provided example is listening 127.0.0.1:1337 and uses memcached (on default 127.0.0.1:11211).
+Provided example listen 127.0.0.1:1337 and uses memcached (on default 127.0.0.1:11211).